 This benefit is a phone number that you can call if you’re stuck more than 100 miles away from home.
 Amex will give you access to various emergency services to help you.

-If you’re unhappy with a purchase, this benefit helps you get your money back.
+This benefit helps you get your money back if If you’re unhappy with a purchase and a merchant won’t accept it back.
 Amex is the best in the industry in helping cardholders with returns.

 Rules & Regulations